chafey/ethereum-signed-http/README.md

 How to use
 ----------

-1) Press "Create" to create a Resource smart contract instance for the URL or "attach" if you have the address of a previously created Resource smart contract
+1) Paste the addrss of your ethereum account address into the "Recipient" input text box.
+Press "Create" - this will create a new Resource smart contract instance granting you access to the URL.

 2) Press "Get" to access the resource.
 It takes a few seconds to mine newly created Resource smart contracts - if you press get before it is mined you will get an error

+3) Try switching to another metamask account and attempting to access the resource by pasting the address of a previously created resource into the "address" text input and pressing "attach" and then "get".
+You should get an unauthorized error.
+You can also try accesing other resources and you should get an error.

 What is happening